Heartbeat Magazine Looks at Innovative Learning Through AI and VR

 The University of Miami School of Nursing and Health Studies’ Heartbeat magazine looked at “Innovative Learning Through AI and VR: Faculty-lead grants to test educational value of new technology” in its fall 2025 issue.
 The article examined the power of VR to enhance health care education thanks to a partnership with Bodyswaps Inc. and Meta’s XR Higher Education program.
 Gauri AgarwalThis partnership created a pilot program where Bodyswaps’ AI and VR software teaches “soft skills around communication, employability, and leadership to higher education and healthcare students” and where Meta afforded free use of their Quest 3 technology and equipment.

-The pilot program was led by Miller School of Medicine (MSOM) faculty Dr. Gauri Agarwal (at right), Associate Professor of Medicine and Medical Education and Associate Dean for Curriculum, and Dr. Mairead Moloney, IDSC Core Faculty Member in Population Health Informatics and Associate Professor in the MSOM Department of Informatics and Health Data Science.
+The pilot program was led by Miller School of Medicine (MSOM) faculty Gauri Agarwal, MD (at right), Associate Professor of Medicine and Medical Education and Associate Dean for Curriculum, Mairead Moloney, PhD (at left), IDSC Core Faculty Member in Population Health Informatics and Associate Professor in the MSOM Department of Informatics and Health Data Science, and Greta Mitzova-Vladinov, DNP, APRN, CRNA (pictured bottom right), Associate Professor of Clinical Nursing and Health Studies and Director of the DNP Nurse Anesthesia Program at UM.

 Mairead Moloney